PROFIT: Projection-based Test in Longitudinal Functional Data: Problem formulation and model framework

-Hypothesis testing problem of this kind has been already investigated in the literature in the context of longitudinal and functional data under simple and complex correlation structure.
+where the residual vector $\V{e}_k = \tpr{\V{e}_{1k}^\top, \dots, \V{e}_{nk}^\top}^\top$ is constructed in the same way, with $\V{e}_{ik} = \fpr{e_{i1k}, \dots, e_{im_ik}}^\top$ and $e_{ijk} = \epsilon_{ik}(t_{ij})$ as in model~(\ref{eqn: derivemodel}).
+In this model framework, the null hypothesis for testing (\ref{eqn: H04}) can be alternatively represented as { } Hypothesis testing problem of this kind has been already investigated in the literature in the context of longitudinal and functional data under simple and complex correlation structure.
 For testing one variance component in linear mixed model with trivial residual dependence \cite{crainiceanu2004likelihood} derived both the likelihood ratio test (LRT) and restricted likelihood based test (RLRT) statistic along with their asymptotic and finite sample null distributions; see also \cite{crainiceanu2005exact}, \cite{greven2013likelihood}.